rehierl/metalsmith-doctoc/readme.md

 //- $root := the topmost node of the menu tree
 ```

-This file property will hold an instance of a node object:
+This file property will hold an instance of a node object, which is defined
+as follows:

 ```js
 Node {